shay-te/core-lib/website/versioned_docs/version-0.1.0/advantages.md

 #### Divide and Conquer

-`Core-Lib` module can be easily broken into `Services`, `Data-Layers`, And other `Core-Libs`.
-A small subset of chunks is easier to read, pinpoint a problem, and test.
+`Core-Lib` makes it easy to break a product into `Services`, ` Data-Layers`, And other `Core-Libs`.
+Creating smaller units that are easier to read, develop, pinpoint a problem, and test.

 #### Easy to scale, And Longevity

-`Core-Lib` embraces the `Onion Architecture` for data flow across your library.
-By expanding/changing branches and leaves of `Services`, ` DataAccess`.
-We are spreading the logic across the library, preventing busy and complex code while encouraging code reuse.
+`Core-Lib` embraces the `Onion Architecture` for data flow across libraries.
+By rewiring and expending data layers.
+Such as `Services` and `DataAccess.` We are spreading the logic across the library, preventing busy and complex code while encouraging code reuse.

-#### Risk management

-`Core-Lib` provides simple helpers tools to use dependencies.
-Without abstraction of third-party code.

-direct use of multiple third-party changes holds advantages such as

-- Changing a third-party dependency will affect only a subset of our code.

-- Learning third-party libraries directly without also learning the abstraction as well
+#### Configuration on adtroied

+`Core-Lib` uses [hydra](https://hydra.cc/) for config, discovering and inheriting other Core-Libs configurations, and instantiating dependencies from config.